-ACCESS, EQUITY, & INCLUSION AT LTC
+ACCESS, EQUITY, & INCLUSION AT Lakeshore

 Accommodation Services is an active partner with students, faculty, and staff in creating an accessible learning environment where all students have an equal opportunity to participate in all aspects of Lakeshore Technical College programs, services, and activities.